joelvaneenwyk/huginn-wiki/Deploying-huginn-on-any-server-or-virtualbox-using-chef-solo-and-or-vagrant.md

     sudo stop huginn
     sudo restart huginn

-If you would like to use your private huginn repo, then you will have to replace `https://github.com/cantino/huginn` with URL of your huginn private repo in `deploy` resource's `repo` attribute in file `Railsroot/deployment/site-cookbooks/huginn_production/recipes/default.rb`.
+If you would like to use your private Huginn repo, then you will have to replace `https://github.com/cantino/huginn` with the URL of your Huginn private repo in the `deploy` resource's `repo` attribute here: `deployment/site-cookbooks/huginn_production/recipes/default.rb`.

+# Deploying Huginn with Vagrant

-You can also use [Vagrant](http://www.vagrantup.com/) to play with Huginn locally or even to spin up an EC2 server.
+You can also use [Vagrant](http://www.vagrantup.com/) to play with Huginn locally or even to spin up an EC2 server for experimentation.
 First, install the following Vagrant plugins:

     vagrant plugin install vagrant-aws
     vagrant plugin install vagrant-omnibus